Get all the latest data for Douala

 Authored by the expert who managed and guided the team behind the Cameroon Property Pack

-This article covers the current housing prices in Douala as of the first half of 2026.
+This article explains the current housing prices in Douala in 2026, using the latest figures we could check and compare.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Douala.